-The Internet of Things is the extension of internet connectivity into physical devices.
-The types of devices influenced are numerous and varied.
+The Internet of things describes the network of physical objects, so known as, “things” — that are embedded with sensors, software, and other technologies that are used for the purpose of connecting and exchanging data with other devices and systems over the Internet.
+The types of devices in IoT influenced are numerous and varied.
 These “smart” and “connected” devices communicate over the internet.
 Due to this connection, they can be remotely monitored and controlled.

 Define Unfamiliar Terms with Colorful, Dynamic Slides

 If your audience has no knowledge of the Internet of Things concept, you may need to dedicate more than one slide to detailed definitions and background information.

 In this example, the definition for the Internet of Things is provided with an icon to represent internet/wi-fi connectivity.
 The icons to the right reference the many aspects of the IoT without providing too much information which might overwhelm an unfamiliar audience.

 If besides IoT you’d like to mention AI or ML in the presentation, see how to illustrate Artificial Intelligence concepts with PPT graphics.

 Explain the Applications of the Internet of Things

 Are you trying to sell your audience on the necessity or applications of the IoT?
 Even if your goal is not literal selling, you may want to list the possible IoT applications: B2C consumers, Industry and Farming, Infrastructure, and Commerce.

 Colorful, visually pleasing diagrams will help to focus the audience’s attention on certain points.